 This conservation project will take you to the iconic sandy desert landscape of the Arabian Peninsula.
 Working alongside scientists from the Dubai Desert Conservation Reserve, you will be part of a small international team, monitoring Arabian oryx, Gordon's wildcat, sand fox, mountain and sand gazelles and other flagship desert species.
 From a comfortable oasis field camp you will venture out in the expedition 4WDs and on foot to study antelope behaviour and social structures, camera- and live-trap Gordon's wildcat and sand fox, and monitor them by radio and GPS telemetry.
 All this to ensure the survival of important flagship desert species in their beleaguered world.

 Expedition contribution: £1240 (ca. € 1690 | US$1820 | AU$2390) excluding flights per dates as shown below.
 Please note: expedition contributions are quoted in £ and the approximate € | US$ | AU$ equivalents.
 Try the XE currency converter for other currencies and up to date exchange rates.

-Dates & meeting point: 10 - 17 January 2015 (8 days).
+Dates & meeting point: 9 - 16 January 2016 (8 days).
 Participants can join for multiple slots (within the periods specified).
 The meeting point is in the centre of Dubai and participants have to organise their own travel there.
 More details on this and how to get to the assembly point are in the .
+Other dates.

 Iconic Arabian sandy desert.